geomort/project3/README.md

 ``

-Once the appropriate environment has been created, and the necessary packages are up to date and code for processing well-data and AgroPest-12.
+This ensures the necessary packages are up to date in an environment.

 Code for processing well-log is run from jupyter notebook ffnn_well_log.ipynb.